Gingerbread Brown Sugar Milk Tea (Hot or Iced) Holiday Bubble Tea Recipe

 Final thoughts

-Save the recipe card for later, jot your tweaks (more ginger, less sweet, oat vs. 2%), and tell me how you liked it in the comments—I read every note.
-If you go the low-sugar route, tell me how it lands—what you tasted, what you’d tweak.
+Save the recipe card for later, jot your tweaks (more ginger, less sweet, oat vs. 2%), and tell me how you liked it in the comments -I read every note.
+If you go the low-sugar route, tell me how it tasted, what you’d tweaked.
 And if you share a photo, tag me; I love seeing your glasses with those tiger stripes.